ad1706/ad1706/README.md

 ## 😇 About Me

-I'm an enthusiastic and creative undergrad with a zest for development (Ask me about python!) and and problem-solving.
+I'm an enthusiastic and creative undergrad with a zest for development (Ask me about python!) and problem-solving.
 An effective communicator, I thrive in collaborative environments.
 Currently, I'm exploring various areas of computer science, keen to expand my skill set and enhance my competency in the professional realm by contributing to innovative projects.

 ## 💻 My Tech Stack